spkcspider/spkcspider/README.md

 * info=foo: search info tag in info, for list only.
 Restricts search field.
 * protection=false: fail if protections are required
 * protection=xy&protection=yx...: protections to use
+* referrer=<url>: send token to referrer, client verifies with hash that he has control.
+Note: works only if strength > 0
 * [embed_big=true]: only staff and superuser can use it.
 Overrides maximal size of files which are embedded

 verified_by urls should return hashname:hash_hexdigest

 # TODO
-* use referer header for Anchors
-* improve default logout
-* layout: verifiers+examples
 * token control
+* finish global referrer mode, remove cruft from anchors
 * improve anchors
+* improve tags
+* examples
 * tests
+* documentation

 Later:
 * create client side script for import (pushing to server, index token for auth?)